ishandotsh/slam_bot/README.md

 # SLAM and Navigation in Gazebo with ROS2

+## Options

+* in description/robot.urdf.xacro, choose either camera or depth_camera, not both.

 ## Launch Commands

 Run rviz before gazebo else rviz doesn't show the /odom frame